-If you notice any problems while using the ATM please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15 OR Bajcsy-Zsilinszky Endre ut 5-7).
+If you experience any problem while using the ATM on CEU’s campus please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15 OR Bajcsy-Zsilinszky Endre ut 5-7).

 CEU Contact: Budget and Finance Office - Student Section, BoborT@ceu.edu, ext.
 2056.
 Office hours: Monday-Thursday: 1:00 PM - 4:00 PM.

 14. What should I do if the CIB ATM in the lobby of CEU does not withdraw the money requested but the amount is deducted from my bank account?

 File a claim with your card company or your bank.
 Inform them about the technical problems happened.
 It is important to keep the transaction slip safe since it shows the transaction reference number which you most probably will need to provide to your bank.
 Please note that the banking refunding process might take a few days.
 The number of days might vary depending on which bank your account is kept in.